JuliaData/DataFrames.jl/design_details.md

 	df = DataFrame(quote
 	 				 A = rand(5)
-	 				 B = dvtrues(5)
+	 				 B = datatrues(5)
 				   end)

-# Accessing and Assigning Elements of DataVec's and DataFrame's
+# Accessing and Assigning Elements of DataVector's and DataFrame's

-Because a DataVec is a 1-dimensional Array, indexing into it is trivial and behaves exactly like indexing into a standard Julia vector.
+Because a `DataVector` is a 1-dimensional Array, indexing into it is trivial and behaves exactly like indexing into a standard Julia vector.

-	dv = dvones(5)
+	dv = dataones(5)
 	dv[1]
 	dv[5]
 	dv[end]